Stellar feedback drives the baryon deficiency in low-mass galaxies: Acknowledgments

 \paragraph*{Funding:}

-The authors are supported by the National Key R\&D Program of China (grant Nos.
-2022YFA1602902 and 2023YFA1607804) and the National Natural Science Foundation of China (NSFC; grant Nos.
-12473008, 12192224, 12120101003 and 12373010).
-The authors gratefully acknowledge the support of Cyrus Chun Ying Tang Foundations and CAS Project for Young Scientists in Basic Research, Grant No. YSBR-062.
+This work was supported by the National Key R\&D Program of China (grant Nos.
+2022YFA1602902 and 2023YFA1607804), the National Natural Science Foundation of China (NSFC; grant Nos.
+12473008, 12192224, 12120101003 and 12373010) and CAS Project for Young Scientists in Basic Research, Grant No. YSBR-062.

 \paragraph*{Author contributions:}